gemini3d/gemini3d/README.md

 GEMINI uses Python for essential interfaces, plotting and analysis.
 A lot of legacy analysis was done with Matlab scripts that we continue to maintain.

-The Matlab .m scripts require either Matlab or GNU Octave &ge; 4.0.
+The Matlab .m scripts generally require Matlab &ge; R2019a and are being transitioned to Python.
 Only the essential scripts needed to setup a simple example, and plot the results are included in the main GEMINI respository.
 The [Gemini-scripts](https://github.com/gemini3d/GEMINI-scripts) and [Gemini-examples](https://github.com/gemini3d/GEMINI-examples) contain scripts used for various published and ongoing analyses.